datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 A) There are many things you can't do offline
 b) They can be very cheap
-c) Everyone has the same operating system
+c) Because everything is done online, everyone is using the same software
 d) Your preferences are set up whenever you log in to any Chromebook

 ?
 Why is using a web browser for everything called "cloud computing"?